ramn/joinlines/README.md

 Joinlines
 =========

 Joins two blocks of text, such that row 1 of the first block will be appended to row 1 of the second block and so on.

-Takes an argument `<lines_per_block>` which is the number of lines in a block.
-Both blocks must be of equal size.

-Input is read from stdin, output to stdout.
+Input is read from stdin until EOF, output to stdout.
+The the first half of the input lines will become the first block.

 Install
 =======